 If the nickname is just the hero's name with a descriptor in front of it, that's Sister Trope The Adjectival Superhero

 .
 See also: Red Baron

-- Batman: The Dark Knight, the Caped Crusader, the Cowled Crimefighter, the World's Greatest Detective, the Dark Avenger, the Darknight Detective, and, familiarly, Bats.
+- Batman: The Dark Knight, the Caped Crusader, the Cowled Crimefighter, the World's Greatest Detective, the Dark Avenger, the Darknight Detective, the Guardian of Gotham, and, familiarly, Bats.
 Also called the Gotham Goliath in some late Golden Age and early Silver Age stories, plus the Masked Manhunter in some Bronze Age stories.

 - Batgirl (Barbara Gordon): The Dominoed Daredoll.

 - Robin: The Boy Wonder, and eventually the Teen Wonder.
 (Oracle once called Nightwing the Twentysomething Wonder, but it never caught on.)

 - Superman: The Man of Steel, the Man of Tomorrow, the Last Son of Krypton, the Metropolis Kid, the Big Blue Boy Scout, Big Blue, the Big Red S and, again familiarly, Supes.
 Other nicknames seen in The Silver Age of Comic Books and The Bronze Age of Comic Books were the Metropolis Marvel and the Action Ace.

 - Fun fact: many nicknames were the basis for the replacement Supermen in the "Reign of the Supermen" storyline: